-icon and a realistic portrait Bouguereau.
-Madonna and Child.

-painting.
-Although icons have lines and shadows to indicate form, the figures appear flatter compared to the more rounded forms of realistic portraits.
+There are notable differences between an icon and a realistic portrait painting.
+The figures in icons appear flatter compared to the more rounded forms of realistic portraits.
 (Compare the two pictures above.)
-The faces in icons are stylized, with enlarged eyes, long noses and tiny mouths.
+The faces in icons are stylized with enlarged eyes, long noses and tiny mouths.
 The backgrounds are often a flat field of gold.
-Gold leaf is used to symbolize the eternal glory of the holy people in icons who are now with God in heaven.
-True icons depict only those who are recognized by the Church to be with God in heaven.
+Gold symbolizes the eternal glory of the holy people in icons who are now with God in heaven.
 Icons can be thought of as "windows into heaven."